SchweizerischeBundesbahnen/ch.sbb.polarion.extension.json-editor/README.md

 This Polarion extension provides possibility to edit JSON files as WorkItem attachments.

+> [!IMPORTANT]
+> Starting from version 2.0.0 only latest version of Polarion is supported.
+> Right now it is Polarion 2410.

 ## Build

 This extension can be produced using maven: